 - The subtext of the Village People song "In the Navy".
 Just remember what "subtext" is an anagram for!
 Hilariously, this song was originally recorded as the theme for a US Navy recruitment spot.
 The deal fell through when conservative activists complained about the Village People's association with the gay community.
-While the Navy yielded to the right-wing screeching, they took umbrage to the implication there was anything at all gay about the Village People or the song "In The Navy" in any way promoted homosexuality.
+While the Navy yielded, they took umbrage to the implication there was anything at all gay about the Village People or the song "In The Navy" in any way promoted homosexuality.
 Or on a less insulting note, people questioned the legitimacy of the government using taxpayer money to fund a music video.

 - Martin Mull sang a rousing sea shanty about being on a 'ship all filled with men' - he does note "But none of us are sissies/And so we sleep in sep'rate beds/and blow each other kissies!"

 - This trope has been immortalized in song for well over a century at the very least.
 "Backside rules the Navy; backside rules the sea...."